 1. A minimum cumulative grade point average (GPA) of 2.75 each semester.

-2. Completion of all required studio art and art history courses and all teacher education courses with a minimum grade of B-.
+2. Completion of all required studio art and art history courses and all teacher education courses with a minimum grade of B (A portfolio review demonstrating minimum grade equivalency is required for program credit for studio art courses taken at another institution or credit for advanced placement courses.)

 3. Completion of ARTE 404 and ARTE 405, with a minimum grade of B in each course.